mekatronik-achmadi/my_latexbook/Yugioh/Duel_Links.md

 ## Card List

 ### Favorite Guidelines
-- Treat all marked QuickSpell/Trap as Limit-5
 - Minimum 2 copies for each card to be marked
 - Maximum 2 copies for each card in Main Deck
 - Limit-1 cards still allowed to be marked
-- Prioritize using Hand-Trap monsters
+- Prioritize Quick-Spell and Trap cards
 - Forbidded card list are not marked
 - No Spell/Trap removal staple cards
 - Allowed rarity are UR, SR, and R
+- The cards total number is 24

 ### Extra Deck Filler
 - DM Girl Dragon Knight